LabKey/labkey-api-python/README.md

 # Examples

-Sample code is availabe in the [samples](https://github.com/LabKey/labkey-api-python/tree/experiment/samples) directory.
+Sample code is available in the [samples](https://github.com/LabKey/labkey-api-python/tree/experiment/samples) directory.

 The following gets data from the Users table on your local machine: